cbkow/mpv-union/README.md

 # mpv-union
- mpv setup and config for VFX
+ mpv setup and config for VFX (Windows only)

 ![mpv-union](img/mpv-union_001.jpg)